uob-mu3e/daq_wiki/February 14th, 2022 - DAQ meeting.md

 * Currently trying to check data lines with PRBS data, but don't manage to see anything different to K28.5 with the PRBS single configuration (investigating).

-* Propose SciFi DAQ meeting next week (Cristina, Yannick, Konrad, Marius, Martin, Nik ..?)
+* Propose SciFi DAQ meeting next week (Cristina, Yannick, Konrad, Marius, Martin, Nik ..?) to discuss milestones, roadmap and group contributions.

 ### Geneva ###